 How do credit cards work?

-A credit card is a tool to help you make purchases up to a certain amount, known as a "credit limit."
+Credit cards allow cardholders to make purchases that can then be paid off at a later date.
+How much you’re able to spend on your credit card depends on your "credit limit."
 Typically, credit card companies determine your credit limit by taking into account your credit history, credit score and financial situation.
-A high credit score signals that you tend to be responsible with your finances, paying your bills on time and using debt wisely.
+A high credit score signals to card issuers that you’re responsible with your finances, pay your bills on time and manage debt wisely.

 Many credit card customers never make enough purchases to reach their credit limit (called "maxing out" your credit card.)
-In fact, one way to protect or increase your credit score is to charge no more than about 30% of the total amount available to you on each card.
-But if you do reach your credit limit on a credit card, you’ll have to pay off part of your balance before making any additional purchases on the card.
+However, if you do reach your credit limit on a credit card, you’ll have to pay off part of your balance before making any additional purchases on the card.
+A good rule of thumb to protect or increase your credit score is to charge no more than about 30% of the total amount available to you on each card.
 If you demonstrate consistent on-time payments, your credit limit can increase over time.

 What is a credit score?